thingybase/server/app/content/pages/projects/deep-freezer-inventory.html.md

 image_url: https://s3.amazonaws.com/bradgessler/IMG_4713.jpeg
 ---

-When you cook big batches of food to stash away in the deep freezer for an easy meal later, Thingybase can help manage all the inventory so waste less of it.
+When you cook big batches of food to stash away in the deep freezer for an easy meal later, Thingybase can help manage all the inventory so you waste less of it.
+Even better, you can search your freezer from the comfort of your couch if you're sitting there wondering, "what's for dinner tonight?"

 ## What you need